Vanphunga: Persecution of Christianity

 With the developments of missionaries in education, the first permanent and regular school outside of Aizawl was opened in Khandaih in 1903.
 Lalruala (known as Hranga) was appointed the teacher.
 Hranga converted to Christianity and was baptised on 16 November 1902.
 He attempted to spread the gospel during school hours and attracted new converts.

 Following the Mizo delegation's attendance at the Mairang Revival meeting in the Khasi Hills, they returned to Aizawl.
 The delegates attempted to spark the revival at the school chapel building without success.
 Before the southern Mizoram delegates left, they held a hymn "God be with you till we meet again".
 This hymn was repeated over and over until a large congregation formed.

 Vanphunga originally did not hold any disposition towards the few Christians in his chiedom.
 However, the introduction of Christianity became a threat to his chieftainship.
 This is particular in references to the power of a chief via the manpower held in the institution of zawlbûks.
 As Christiantiy spread, the institution of zawlbûk became obsolete.
-However, the cultural changes of converts refusing to sacrifice animals, suspended the cosumption of zû and stopped participating in festivals.
+However, the cultural changes of converts refusing to sacrifice animals, suspended the consumption of zû and stopped participating in festivals.
 Vanphunga convened with his brothers and upas of the surrounding villages and began to persecute the spread of Christianity.

 David Evan Jones visited Changzawl where Vanphunga was drunk and his sister was hidden away from her husband.
 Jones attempted to help his sister, but an altercation led to one of the chiefs punching Jones and insulting him.
 Jones attempted to baptise the Christians of Khandaih but Vanphunga's men chased them and threw hot coals from the heart at them.
 Jones however succeeded in baptising 30 individuals without interference the following day.